-The Alfvén velocity calculator helps you compute the velocity of a magnetohydrodynamic wave, a type of a plasma wave.
-This kinds of wave appears for example in the Sun's corona or in the ionosphere.
+Using the Alfvén velocity calculator, you can compute the velocity of magnetohydrodynamic waves, which are a type of plasma wave.
+For example, this kind of wave appears in the Sun's corona or the ionosphere.

 Magnetohydrodynamic wave (plasma wave)